Token Vending Machine: Secure Workload Identity for the Modern Cloud

 The Core Process

 At its heart, a TVM operates on a request-and-grant principle.
-A workload, such as an application or service, initiates a request to the TVM for a security token.
+A workload, like an application or service, initiates a request to the TVM for a security token.
 The TVM then verifies the workload's identity and, upon successful authentication, dispenses a token tailored to the workload's specific needs.

 Here's a breakdown of the typical steps involved: